10 Best Follow Me Drones

 FOLLOW ME DRONES UNDER $500

 There’s something loveable about the DJI Spark.
-It’s a smart auto follow drone created with the beginner pilot firmly in mind.
-It’s tiny too, which can be a good or bad thing depending who you are.
+It’s a smart self following drone created with the beginner pilot firmly in mind.
+It’s tiny too, which can be a good or bad thing depending on who you are.